Habitats Sites Mitigation

-The Councils have produced a combined Recreational disturbance, Avoidance and Mitigation Strategy (RAMS) for the area.
-This identifies cost measures necessary to mitigate recreational impacts.
+All councils involved have contributed towards the creation of a recreational disturbance, avoidance and mitigation strategy (RAMS) for the area.
+This strategy identifies cost measures necessary to mitigate recreational impacts.
 It confirms how they will be funded and delivered over the lifetime of local plans.

 This applies to residential developments within the zone of influence, over the plan period.

-If you have formally requested Pre-application planning advice the requirement for a RAMS contribution will be included in the response.
+If you have formally requested pre-application planning advice, the need for a RAMS contribution will be included in the response.

 If you are expecting a decision for your application

-If, during the application process you have been advised that a contribution is required, please complete the RAMS Payment Form below.
+If, during the application process you have been advised that a contribution is needed, please complete our RAMS payment form.